Belgium to impose coronavirus lockdown from March 18 at 1100 GMT

 Belgians’ travel will be limited to visits to supermarkets, pharmacies and banks or for cases of emergency.

-Gatherings of people will be forbidden but physical activity will be allowed outside, provided a distance of 1.5 meters between people is respected.
+Gatherings of people will be forbidden but physical activity will be allowed outside, provided a distance of 1.5 metres between people is respected.